JordanChoo/biggie-calls/README.md

 - `bgBiggieCallsTable` = If you used the default setting in the provided SQL statement this value will be `RAW_biggie_calls`
 - `bqProjectId` = The project ID that the Biggie Calls table is located in.
 Find [your project ID by following these steps](https://support.google.com/googleapi/answer/7014113?hl=en)
 - `gServiceAccount` = Your Google Cloud Service Account Key.
 Find or create [your service account by following these steps](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#getting_a_service_account_key).
+- `callRailAccountId` = Your CallRail account ID.
+You can [find your CallRail account ID by following these instructions](https://support.callrail.com/hc/en-us/articles/207684826-Your-Account-Number).
+- `callRailApiToken` = Your CallRail account's API token.
+You can follow [CallRail's documentation on how to generate an API token here](https://support.callrail.com/hc/en-us/articles/201211143-CallRail-s-API-Documentation).
 - `kgKey` = This is your make shift security key that _must_ be present as a URL paramter for the function to run and should be kept as a secret.

 #### Step 2: Code